rerrl/soapbox/README.md

 if you want to test locally without vagrant, from the root of the project, run `go run main.go -c conf/services/soapbox.toml`.
 As of right now things will be broken becuase no services are configured locally.
 Maybe docker-compose this to get it working locally?

-Available to do:
-TODO: set up mixpanel (use personal account for now)
-TODO: deploy to digital ocean (ryan has account - in telegram chat) - (ON HOLD unitl LOCAL TESTING)

 rebuild script:

 ```